balusena/ansible-for-devops/10-Policy as Code/03-Deep-dive-into-Policy-as-Code-with-demo.md

 - Note: Our s3 bucket versioning is disabled by default.

-## 3. Install python3 and boto3 in your ubuntu instance where ansible is running because here ansible with
+## 3. Install python3 and boto3 in your ubuntu instance where ansible is running.

 To set up an Ubuntu instance for running Ansible playbooks that interact with AWS S3 buckets, you need to install Python3 and Boto3.
 Boto3 is the AWS SDK for Python, which allows Ansible to make API calls